 I am the second oldest of 11 children and oldest of seven boys.
 I experienced good times in a large family but also saw the struggles of meeting many needs.

-As the oldest son, I felt responsible to help with family responsibilities and I learned the meaning work at an early age.
-I realize today that I had to grow up a lot faster than most kids.
-But God has used those experiences in great ways in my life!
+As the oldest son, I felt responsible to help with family responsibilities and I learned the meaning of work at an early age.
+God has used those experiences in great ways in my life!

 A good part of my teen years were spent in a big city (Philadelphia, Pennsylvania).
 This allowed me to experience more diversity in people and culture.
-Although big cities were geographically sectarian in my early years, ethnic diversity surrounded me and I am grateful for the ways I experienced it.
+Ethnic diversity surrounded me and I am grateful for the ways it enlarged my worldview.
 I also had parents who never treated people differently based on race, lifestyle or any other point of social distinction.
 My father taught me to be as comfortable in the presence of a Senator or a Judge as I am with any other person.